a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```

 ### Running iqtree
-Now we have the basics we will run iqtree.
+Now we have our input file and the basic understanding of screen we will run iqtree.

 Reopen the screen you made for running `iqtree`
 You should see that you have to reactivate the conda environment when you enter a new session.